Mixtape Medley CAL. A New Crochet Blanket Pattern

 Spice of Life CAL blanket.

-Started three Sundays ago, I sewed in the last end of the Spice of Life blanket on Saturday night.
+I started this colourful crochet blanket three Sundays ago.
+I sewed in the last end of the Spice of Life blanket on Saturday night.

 Working on the Spice of Life.

-I didn’t know where this blanket would end up for the first few days of making.
+I didn’t know where this crochet blanket would end up for the first few days of making.
 Then all of a sudden I knew it would make a great birthday present for my Nanna and Grandad.
-They both had their 90th birthdays in January and on Sunday we had a lovely family birthday party.
+They both had their 90th birthdays in January, and on Sunday, we had a lovely family birthday party.

 Colour choices for Spice of Life